 Join groups of people with similar jobs or skills, and have discussions with them about professional matters that you care about.
 You might get advice on how to take your career to the next level, or find a new job that’s perfect for you!

+The website has a feature called “LinkedIn Pulse,” which has thousands of articles from industry professionals and successful figures such as Bill Gates, Barack Obama, and Dr. Deepak Chopra.
 Keep up to date with the latest business and workforce news, either from your contacts or from LinkedIn itself through LinkedIn Pulse.